Lisa17-10/Lisa17-10.github.io/aboutme.md

 	<div class="col-md-8">
 	<h3>Pratyaydipta Rudra</h3>
 		<p>
 			I am a statistician by profession, but wildlife photography is my passion.
 I had always loved spending time in nature, but it really became a passion about ten years ago when I got a small digital camera as a gift and started observing the birds and wildlife more closely.
 Since then nature has always been healing for me, even at the toughest of the times.
 I would like to think that I have come a long way in terms of my photographic skills, but I never feel like I can do justice to the abundant beauty around us.
 Besides actually pressing the shutter, I tend to spend a lot of time trying to understand light and compositions… striving to create something different, and hopefully artistic.
-Every day I try to learn more about our natural world and conservation issues, which is increasingly becoming more important than ever.
-I would have loved to call myself a conservation photographer, but I have to be honest that I spend time out there mostly out of selfish reasons, due to the pure joy that I feel, and not with some goal to create awareness among my viewers.
-Saying that, I sincerely hope that all of you who love my images will try to learn more about nature and do a little bit towards keeping our natural world from getting destroyed by humankind.
 		</p>
 	</div>
 </div>